unahouExosite/docs/portals/README.md

 ##### Request

-* Request body must not be empty
+* Request body must not be empty.
-* Request header must contain `Content-Type`
 * Requires authentication.

 ##### Response

 * `303 See Other`: Returned along with the file content if the file is appended successfully, the field directory will appear in `Location`.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to append the file.
+    * Returned if the caller does not have permission to append the file.
-* `500 Internal Server Error`: Returned if request header doesn't contain `Content-Type`.

 ##### Example